boris-kz/CogAlg/README.md

 All these variables are derived by incrementally complex comparison: core operation on all stages of CogAlg.
 My hierarchy is a dynamic pipeline: pattern is displaced from its level by a miss to new input, then forwarded to existing or newly formed higher level.
 Which means that higher-level patterns include lower-level variables, in addition to their derivatives.
 The derivatives are summed within a pattern, then evaluated for intra-pattern search and feedback.
 So, both hierarchy of patterns per system, and sub-hierarchy of variables per pattern, expand with experience.
 This is fundamentally superior to static design of CapsNet.

 Another technique similar to mine is hierarchical clustering.
 But conventional clustering defines match as inverted difference between inputs.
-This is the opposite of ANN, which computes match but no difference.
+This is the opposite of ANN, which computes match but not coincident difference.
 And it’s also wrong: match is a common subset of comparands, distinct from and complementary to the difference between them.
 Both should be computed because each has independent predictive value.

 .